mikemoore13/MagicScript-Public/README.md

    - Explore and implement support for Safari based on the existing Chrome extension
    - Keep the experience and feature set as consistent as possible across browsers

+3. **History tracking**
+   - Automatically keep a history of each release’s description, What’s New, and keywords

 If you are interested in any of these directions or have new ideas, feel free to start a discussion or contribute directly on GitHub.